A note on Fokker-Planck equations and graphons: Main result, examples and applications

-We now turn to an interesting application when $|J|=1$, i.e., when the law of the initial condition is constant with respect to $x\in [0,1]$.
-As already expressed in Remark \ref{rem:initialConditions}, this covers the case of the behavior of a uniform random particle in \eqref{eq:fpBIG} when only the marginal law of the initial condition, i.e., $\int_0^1 \mu_0(x) \dd x$, is available.
+We turn to an interesting application when the graphon $W$ has constant degree and the law of the initial condition is constant with respect to $x\in [0,1]$.
+As already expressed in Remark \ref{rem:initialConditions}, assuming constant initial conditions covers the case of a uniform random particle in \eqref{eq:fpBIG} when only the marginal law of the initial conditions, i.e., $\int_0^1 \mu_0(x) d x$, is available.